rust-qt/ritual/qt_generator/qt_generator/README.md

 Generator of Rust-Qt crates.

+See [README](https://github.com/rust-qt/cpp_to_rust) of the repository root for more information about other parts of the project.

 ## Usage

-Clone the project, compile and run with `cargo`.
+Clone the project, compile and run with `cargo`:

 ```
 git clone https://github.com/rust-qt/cpp_to_rust.git